Student Visa responsibilities

 - If you have a pending visa application and you change your address you must inform UKVI via their online form.

 - Inform the university if your application to the UKVI is refused.
-You should seek advice from the International Student Office if this happens.
+You should seek advice from the Student Visa Advice team if this happens.

 - If you change to a shorter programme, you must inform UKVI by e-mailing them at email@example.com.

 You can do simple things to protect your immigration status in the UK.
 Please read the UKCISA webpage about protecting your Student visa status for more details.